Children's Hospital at Montefiore: History

 Historically, healthcare for children in the Bronx was handled through pediatric units within adult hospitals.
 In the late 1990s Montefiore Medical Center began raising money for the construction of a separate freestanding children's hospital for its pediatric population.
 In 1997, they announced the plan to create a new $100 million independent children's hospital adjacent to the main campus.
-Montefiore kept the detailed plans for the hospital under wraps during the construction.

 The hospital raised $82 million through private donations and Montefiore took out a $55 million bank loan to fund the new project.

 The plan called for a 10-floor, 155,000 square foot building with separate dedicated pediatric units for critically ill children, infants, children, teens and young adults, including an 18-bed pediatric intensive care unit.
 Rooms at the hospital were also planned to be all private rooms.
 CHAM included many amenities not seen before at Montefiore's pediatric units including space themes throughout the hospital including space artifacts donated by NASA, playrooms, TV's, and private rooms with beds for parents.

-When the hospital opened in 2001, it was New York City's first new major children's hospital building in decades.
+The hospital opened in 2001 and was New York City's first major children's hospital built in decades.

 In 2007 the hospital received a $12 million donation from the John L. Greene Foundation to fund an expansion of the pediatric oncology program at the hospital.
 The next year, the hospital used the donation to open up a new outpatient infusion unit with 11 infusion beds and 5 exam rooms.

 In 2020 to help deal with the surge of adult SARS-Cov-2 the hospital opened up its 40-bed 8th floor general pediatric unit to adults with the disease.
 The unit first accepted adults in early march and the final adult patient was discharged on May 2.
 Adults on the unit were treated by pediatric nurses and doctors during their stay.
 The process of the changeover from a pediatric unit to an adult unit was outlined in The Journal of Pediatrics.
 The hospital also expanded their pediatric emergency room age limit from 21 to 30.

+In 2024, CHAM opened the first hospital-based, outpatient physical and occupational therapy gym in the Bronx for children aged three to eleven.